cgradwohl/react-complete-guide/README.md

 1. getDerivedStateFromProps(props, state) - sync state to props, no side effects, OLD WAY, NIECHE [Deprecated] componentWillRecieveProps(props)
 2. *shouldComponentUpdate(nextProps, nextState) - decide whether to continue or not, no side effects
+  - this is SO important!
+  - here we can prevent other components from updateing when needed.
+  - ALWAYS ALWAYS ALWAYS UPDATE STATE WITH A NEW COPY OF THE OBJECT/ARRAY
 3. render() - prepare and structure jsx, no side effects
 4. Update Child Component Props
 5. getSnapshotBeforeUpdate(prevProps, prevState) - last minute DOM operations, no side effects, NIECHE